akpysec/Firewall_RuleBase_Audit/README.md

 - Crossed rules (Two-way rules)
 - Worst rules (rules with multiple findings)

+#### Caveats
+.CSV exported files sometimes are exported as "broken", you may get error:

+    "pandas.errors.ParserError: Error tokenizing data.
+C error: Expected 2 fields in line x, saw y Occurs"

+to fix this issue just open the file and make a "save as" copy of it, you can even overwrite original copy.
 ## Installation & Setup
 Rule Base Audit is written in Python and supports the following versions:
 * Python 3.8